6 Causes of Occasional Erectile Dysfunction and What You Can Do About It

 - Avoid heavy meals and alcohol if you plan on having penetrative sex that day or night.

 - Workout, go to bed earlier, and find ways to relax in order to de-stress and sleep better.

 - Focus on other forms of sexual pleasure beyond penetration.
 There’s a lot that can be done with hands, mouth, and sex toys.

-- Use a cock ring to maintain your erection.
-A cock ring prevents venous leakage which leads to a flaccid penis.
+- Use a penis ring to maintain your erection.
+A ring prevents venous leakage which leads to a flaccid penis.

-- Combine the use of a penis pump to get yourself hard and a cock ring to stay that way.
+- Combine the use of a penis pump to get yourself hard and a penis ring to stay that way.

 - Remember that this is temporary.
 Try penetration another day or time.